michaelkeevildown/neo4j-super-node/ARTICULATION_POINTS.md

        [ex IN examples |
            CASE labels(ex)[0]
                WHEN 'Email' THEN ex.address
-               WHEN 'Phone' THEN ex.number
+               WHEN 'Phone' THEN ex.phoneNumber
-               WHEN 'SSN' THEN substring(ex.value, 0, 3) + '-XX-XXXX'
+               WHEN 'SSN' THEN substring(ex.ssnNumber, 0, 3) + '-XX-XXXX'
                ELSE ex.id
            END + ' (' + SIZE([(ex)-[]-() | 1]) + ' connections)'
        ] AS topExamples